softwaresaved/automated_testing/README.md

                                  "freqs_events2013.dat =/= testoracle")
 ```

-To see why this might be useful, suppose we rewrote `count_frequency` so it could run in parallel.
+To see why this might be useful in our example, suppose we rewrote `count_frequency` so it could run in parallel.
 A parallel version of `count_frequency` could:

-* Divide up the input file into a number of chunks.
-For example a chunk may be 100 lines.
+* Divide up the input file into a number of chunks, where a chunk might be, for example, 100 lines.
-* Calculate, in parallel, the frequencies of tokens within each chunk.
+* It could then calculate, in parallel, the frequencies of tokens within each chunk.
-* Combine the results from each chunk to get the final frequencies.
+* Then it would combine the results from each chunk to get the final frequencies.

-As a result of our parallelisation, or any other optimisations, we might get subtle differences in our output files that would then cause problems when matching these to our test oracle.
+As a result of our parallelisation, or any other optimisations, we might get subtle differences in our output files, in the column of percentages, that would then cause problems when matching these to our test oracle.

-What is a suitable threshold for equality?
+So, we have talked about tolerance, what is a suitable tolerance, what is a suitable threshold for equality?
 That depends upon the domain, and the research being undertaken.
 For some fields, rounding to the nearest whole number may be acceptable.
 For others, far greater precision may be required.

+## Regression testing examples

+We will now will look at an another example of a regression test framework for `count_frequency`, but written in R, before looking at other examples of regression testing in practice.

 ## What our regression test framework does

 We now have a regression test framework for `count_frequency` with three regression tests.

 The first two tests check `count_frequency`'s behaviour when given a valid input file.
-They run `count_frequency` with valid input files, and command-line parameters and check `count_frequency` exits with an exit status of zero, indicating success.
-They check that an output file exists, then compares the output file to the expected output file for equality to within a given tolerance.
+They run `count_frequency` with both valid input files and command-line parameters, and check `count_frequency` exits with an exit status of zero, indicating success.
+They check that an output file exists, then compare the output file to the expected output file in the test oracle for equality, to within a given tolerance.

 The third test checks `count_frequency`'s behaviour when not given an input file.
 It runs `count_frequency` and checks that `count_frequency` exits with a non-zero exit status, indicating an expected error.

-## Regression testing examples

-I will now give an example of our framework, but implemented in R, and describe other examples of regression testing in practice.

 ### A regression test in R

-As an example of how the recipe can be used with other languages, here is one of our regression tests in R, [test_count_frequency.R](./test_count_frequency.R):
+As an example of how the recipe can be used with other languages, here is our first regression test, written in R, [test_count_frequency.R](./test_count_frequency.R):

 ```
 library(testthat)